Programs

 Collaborative Consultation Teacher Program (C.C.T.)
 PreK:

-The Pre-K Collaborative Consultation Teacher (CCT) is a Special Educator who provides ongoing support to students with an IEP in a General Education setting at the Pre-K level.
-The CCT works closely with the classroom teacher to facilitate modifications, strategies, and interventions as well as implement adaptations and accommodations that will best meet the individual student’s needs.
-Additionally, the CCT will provide support to General Education students on an as-needed basis.
+The Pre-K Collaborative Consultative Teacher (CCT) is a Special Education Teacher serving in a consultative role to a General Education Teacher to support students with an IEP within the GE preschool classroom.
+The CCT works closely with the classroom teacher to facilitate modifications, strategies, and interventions as well as implement adaptations and accommodations.
+The CCT continuously monitors students' progress toward goals/objectives in order to obtain data for further academic and/or behavioral recommendations.
+Additionally, the CCT will collaborate with the GE teacher on interventions and strategies to assist at-risk GE students on an as-needed basis.

 Collaborative Consultation Teacher Program (C.C.T.):